qophse/haveno/docs/installing.md

 `start_mining 56k9Yra1pxwcTYzqKcnLip8mymSQdEfA6V7476W9XhSiHPp1hAboo1F6na7kxTxwvXU6JjDQtu8VJdGj9FEcjkxGJfsyyah 1`

+After 130 blocks are mined, run `stop_mining` in the same terminal.

 ## 5. Deploy

 If you are a *screen* user, simply run `make deploy`.
 This command will open all needed Haveno instances (seednode, Alice, Bob, arbitrator) using *screen*.
 If this is the first time launching the arbitrator desktop application, register the arbitrator and mediator as explained in steps `5.3.1` and `5.3.2`.